Who The Hell Invented Lube?

 The first recorded use of personal lubricant was all the way back in 600BC.
 In ancient China, lube was created by boiling red seaweed into a thick, water-based substance called carrageenan.
 This proved to be extremely good for not only personal lubrication, but also for thickening foods and medicines, so really, this method of creating lube became a mainstay of ancient Chinese society because of its versatility.

 Speaking of versatility, as a fan of the Ancient Greeks and their sex positive culture (Ancient Greece fully embraced homosexuality), I was very pleased to discover that they also adopted lube quite early.
 Whilst Chinese culture had been utilising carrageenan concoctions for about 250 years, the Ancient Greeks decided to use good old olive oil.
-Ancient Romans were also big fans of using olive oil as lube, as the Roman empire expanded, so did the ritual of using olive oil for sexual lubrication.
+Ancient Romans were also big fans of using olive oil as lube, and as the Roman empire expanded, so did the ritual of using olive oil for sexual lubrication.

 The evolution